Illustration of a man doing a sumo deadlift (outlift)

 If we’re just trying to gain muscle size, why should we put ourselves through that hardship?
 Why not spend our energy doing other exercises instead?
 The answer to this question is simple: to stimulate as much muscle growth as a deadlift, we’d need to do a dozen other lifts, including ones that load our spines up heavy.
 We’d accumulate the same fatigue, just less efficiently.

 There’s a stronger version of that argument, though.
 Even if we do decide to deadlift, why not choose an easier variation, such as a Romanian deadlift?
 It’s the same movement pattern, but it’s much less fatiguing.
-Plus, we do a better job of stimulating our hamstrings.
+Plus, it works your hamstrings harder.

 There are a few downsides to swapping out conventional deadlifts for Romanian deadlifts: